iediot/Last-Pencil-Java-Hyperskill/README.md

-Fourth project made with Java, "Hard" difficulty on Hyperskill, made in a day.
+Fourth project made with Java, "Easy" difficulty on Hyperskill, made in a day.